clevertech/email-service/README.md

 ## Running as a standalone application

-The npm package configures an `email_service` executable.
+The npm package configures an `pnp-email-service` executable.
 You will pass configuration options through ENV variables.
 Check the configuration options below.

 ## Running as an express router